openaps/AndroidAPSdocs/docs/EN/DailyLifeWithAaps/AapsScreens.md

 ##### Red warning sign: Duplicate BG data

 The red warning sign is signaling you to get active immediately: You are receiving duplicate BG data, which does avoid the loop to do its work right.
-Therefore your loop will be disabled until it is resolved.
+Therefore, your loop will be disabled until it is resolved.

   ![Red BG warning](../images/bg_warn_red.png)